Mauro Vilhete: Club

-International
+International career

+Vilhete was born in Portugal to Santomean parents, and moved to England at a young age.
 In November 2010, Vilhete said he wanted to play international football for either England or Portugal, but said "it would probably be Portugal in the end".
 In March 2011, he was called up for a training camp with the Portugal national under-18 football team.

+In November 2023, he was called up by São Tomé and Príncipe for 2026 FIFA World Cup qualification.

 Style of play

 Vilhete has played on both the left and right sides as a full-back and winger, and has also played central midfield for Barnet.
+He has also played as a forward.
 He has been described as a utility player.